 Navigating BootMii is not possible using a Wii Remote.
 You must use the POWER and RESET buttons on your console, or a GameCube controller plugged into port 1.
-To navigate between options, press POWER on your Wii (or right on the +Control Pad on a GameCube controller).
-To select an option, hit RESET on your Wii or A on your GameCube controller.
+To navigate between options, press POWER on your Wii (or left/right on the +Control Pad on a GameCube controller).
+To select an option, press RESET on your Wii or A on your GameCube controller.

 - Select the Options button (the icon with the gears).